swanyriver/swanyriver.github.io/_drafts/bash-scripting-advice.md

   * once you find a tool+param combination you are using over and over again make a short name for it.
   * Prefer `function foo {}` over `alias foo=` because functions are parametrizable, composable (you cant invoke an alias from within another alias or function)

-### example of a bunch of commands/flags turned into shorter easier to remember functions for working with git:
+### Example of a bunch of commands/flags turned into shorter easier to remember functions for working with git:

+I source these functions in my `.bashrc` to add these conveniences to my workflows.

 ```
 function gitty {